constraintAutomaton/shape-federated-queries-paper/sections/plan.typ

 == What is general goal of that paper

-We aim to show that, in the context of large decentralized networks, mapping RDF data shapes to a knowledge graph can improve query execution time and reduce network usage.
+The primary goal of this paper is to demonstrate that, in the context of large decentralized networks, mapping RDF data shapes to a knowledge graph can improve query execution efficiency and reduce network usage by modeling LTQP as a federated query executed over a dynamic federation.

 == Why do want to do that?